 The easy raspberry sauce melts in your mouth.
 Adding some fresh raspberries to your salad, just gives it that perfect balance.

-What kind of duck should I use to cook with?
+What kind of duck should I use for cooking?

-There are three types of duck that are excellent for cooking.
+There are three types of ducks that are excellent for cooking.

-Peking duck is the most popular to eat as it is mild in flavor, and easily suitable for all cuisines.
-Furthermore, the flesh is milder in flavor compared to the Moulard or Muscovy duck.
+Peking duck is the most popular to eat as it is mild in flavor and easily suitable for all cuisines.
+Furthermore, the flesh is milder in flavor than the Moulard or Muscovy duck.
 Also, it is perfect for the whole roasting.
 Duck a L’Orange is a favorite recipe using Peking duck.

-A few tips that I want to share with you so you will enjoy this wonderful meat.
+A few tips that I want to share with you so you will enjoy this excellent meat.

 You do want a crispy-skinned duck.
-To achieve this step, a video is included with this recipe for a quick tutorial, you must, with a sharp knife, score the fat by way of a small cross-cut on the duck breast skin side.
+I have a video included with this recipe for a quick tutorial on scoring duck skin.
+With a sharp knife, you must score the fat by way of a small cross-cut on the duck breast skin side.

 Pan sear duck breast skin side down, flesh side facing you.
-Feel free to remove as much of the greasy fat that it is rendered as often as you wish.
-Save it for later use.
+Most noteworthy, remove as much of the greasy fat as it is rendered and often during the cooking process..
+Do save it for later use.

-The fat will be too much when you prepare your pan sauce.
+The fat will be abundant when you prepare your pan sauce.

-Remove any extra fat that you may see coming out from under the skin.
-However, do not remove or separate the skin from the meat as that is what gives the breast all of its flavors.
+- Remove any extra fat you may see from under the skin.
+Most of all, do not remove or separate the skin from the meat as that gives the breast all its flavors.

-Score the skin lightly making sure that it is not pierced all the way thru.
+- Score the skin lightly, ensuring it is not pierced all the way thru.
 This will allow for the heat to penetrate thru the skin and melt away all the extra fat.

-The above step is important as you do not want your breast to sit on fat and cook on fat.
+- The above step is important as you do not want your breast to sit and cook on fat.

-Season generously the breasts prior to cooking so a nice crisp coating will form, and I am satisfied with the taste.
+- Season generously the breasts before cooking so a nice crisp coating will form, and I am satisfied with the taste.
 Please add more salt to counterbalance the sweetness of the cranberries and the jam.